PUFFINatMIT/puffinatmit.github.io/team.md

 We use the 3D MHD GORGON code, developed by [Prof. Chittenden](https://www.imperial.ac.uk/people/j.chittenden/research.html) at Imperial College, to design and model our experiments.

 We collaborate with researchers at other pulsed-power facilities across the US and internationally, including the [COBRA generator at Cornell](https://www.lps.cornell.edu/project/cobra/), the [MAIZE generator at Ann Arbor, Michigan](https://plasmabay.engin.umich.edu/), and the [MAGPIE generator at Imperial College London](https://www.imperial.ac.uk/plasma-physics/magpie/).

+## Puffins

+Of course, we wouldn't be here without the puffins, some of the most charismatic birds on the planet.
+Ungainly in flight but unbelievably elegant in the water, puffins spend the winter at sea and the summer nesting on isolate cliffs.
+Puffins have only one chick per year, the puffling, and they feed it on sand-eels which they scoop up from the water and collect on special bared spikes inside their beaks.
+Below are some photos of puffins taken by team members:

+{% include image_with_caption.html src="/assets/puffins/20210330_bempton.jpg" caption="A puffin at Bempton cliffs in East Yorkshire, near where Prof. Hare grew up.
+Photo by Jack Hare." %}

+{% include image_with_caption.html src="/assets/puffins/20210621_lunga4.jpg" caption="Jack with puffins on the island of Lunga in the Scottish Hebrides.
+The puffins here are unafraid of humans and will carry on unconcerned if you sit quietly.
+Photo by Alex Betts." %}

+{% include image_with_caption.html src="/assets/puffins/20210621_lunga2.jpg" caption="A puffin landing at Lunga.
+Photo by Jack Hare." %}

+{% include image_with_caption.html src="/assets/puffins/20210621_lunga3.jpg" caption="A puffin at Lunga with a beak full of sand eels for the puffling chick.
+Photo by Jack Hare." %}

+{% include image_with_caption.html src="/assets/puffins/20210621_lunga1.jpg" caption="A group of puffins and razorbills sunning themselves on a rock on Lunga.
+Photo by Jack Hare." %}